OpenWaterFoundation/cdss-app-statemod-web/README.md

 ### Publish to Cloud ###

-The `workflow/05-upload-to-cloud` folder for each dataset contains the ??? script (need to enable) to package and upload the InfoMapper distribution files.
+The `workflow/05-upload-to-cloud` folder for each dataset contains the `copy-to-owf-amazon-s3.sh` script to package and upload the InfoMapper distribution files to the Open Water Foundation's Amazon S3 bucket.
+A similar script will be enabled to publish files to the State of Colorado's OpenCDSS website, with similar URL and folder structure..

 Each dataset is configured as its own web application using the [InfoMapper](https://github.com/OpenWaterFoundation/owf-app-info-mapper-ng)